Category: How we build the Wealth Shortlist

 What's gone well?

 We’ve found some great UK fund managers over the years and we’ve backed them for a long time.
-Some have uncovered great growth opportunities investing in smaller companies, others have mastered the art of equity income investing.
+Some have uncovered great growth opportunities investing in smaller companies, others have outperformed the broad UK All Companies peer group.

-Europe’s also been a rich hunting ground.
-Europe has faced several economic headwinds over the past decade.
+Europe’s also been a rich hunting ground, though its faced several economic headwinds over the past decade.
 But the continent’s home to plenty of great companies and a small number of exceptional fund managers have helped us do well in this sector.

 What hasn’t gone well?